Studying Russian at Wesleyan

 Jessica Sharzer, Co-executive producer and writer, “American Horror Story”

-Monica White, Russian and Slavonic Studies, University of Nottingham, UK
+Monica White, Professor of Russian and Slavonic Studies, University of Nottingham, UK

 Graduates: please let us know what you’re doing so we can update and/or add you to this list.